-Below are three options; each has advantages and disadvantages.
-The preferred option (C) aims to accommodate identified needs for employment and recreation land (see section 3 below) in locations which will have the least impact on the character of the town based on an analysis of the landscape around the town.
+Below are three options.
+The preferred option (C) aims to accommodate identified needs for employment and recreation land (see section 2 below) in locations which will have the least impact on the character of the town based on an analysis of the landscape around the town.
 See question 1 to give your views.

-Option A: No settlement boundary (see Figure 1)
+Option A: No settlement boundary (see Figure 1, page 13)